UK Finance Glossary

 - CTF — Child Trust Fund

 - A government-backed savings account for children born between 2002–2011.
 Can be transferred to a Junior ISA.
+Funds are accessible when the child turns 18.

 D